Image

 Experiencing a power cut?
 Find out what to do and who to contact.

-While Great Britain’s power system is very reliable, power cuts can occur for a number of different reasons.
-If you experience a power cut, here's what to do and who to contact.
+While Great Britain’s power system is very reliable, power cuts can still happen for various reasons.

 What to do if there’s a power cut in your area